Firefox 57 Will Hide Search Bar and Use a Uni-Bar Approach, Like Chrome - Slashdot

 What the actual fuck has happened to software?!
 These last few decades have shown that they don't care about performance, privacy, or anything but the bottom line for their own profits.
 Fuck that!
 And fuck you too!

-I Thought Firefox was Open NOT Just Open Source (Score:1)
+I Thought Firefox was Open NOT Just Open Source (Score:2)

 I keep hearing about things Mozilla is doing that is upsetting much of is key Firefox User base (I was an early early adopter and back then a friend of the "tree").
 At one point Mozilla was an open company that listened and talked to its key users.
 Now they can say they are open source all they want, but that does not mean they are open to other ideas.
 Not even sure they are even open to the ides that made them popular.